-Volunteers play an important role providing support to people who use our services, their families and carers as well as to our colleagues – and we are incredibly grateful to them for the work that they do.
+Volunteers play an important role providing support to people who use our services.
+We are extremely grateful to the volunteers for the role they carry out, complementing the staff within Somerset NHS Foundation Trust.

 Volunteering in the NHS is an incredibly rewarding experience that can benefit your self-esteem, confidence and wellbeing while you make a valuable contribution to the quality of people’s lives.
 Volunteering can help you gain valuable experience that can be a stepping stone into a new career.